 How Much Does Double Glazing Cost?*

 The price of a double glazed window will depend on its quality, but you can expect to pay at least 25% more than for single glazed windows.
-If you're building a new home and wanted double glazing throughout, that can add up to a price difference of $3,000 to $5,000 as compared to single glazing.
-Is it worth it?
+If you're building a new home and want double-glazed windows throughout the house, you can expect to pay up to $800 per square metre for top quality timber-framed double glazed windows.
+Aluminium double-glazed windows will cost less per square metre, but still cost significantly more than single-pane aluminium windows.

-On an annual basis, you can expect to save about 25% on your energy consumption and bills if you install double glazed windows.
-Depending on your personal consumption, it may take 20 years or more to recoup your investment at today's energy rates.
-However, the cost of energy is always rising, while your windows are a one-time investment that will make your life more comfortable as it helps you fight those rising energy costs over the years.
+You can expect to save about 25% on your energy consumption and bills if you install double glazed windows.
+Depending on your personal energy consumption, it may take 5 years or more to recoup the extra cost of double glazed windows.
+However, your one-time investment in windows will make your life more comfortable and helps fight rising energy costs over the years.

-If you're renovating, it makes sense to pay extra for double glazed windows and doors, especially in areas where you and your family spend a lot of time.
-Aside from helping reduce your energy consumption, double glazing helps prevent those hot and cold spots near windows and glass doors, giving you greater comfort throughout the room.
+If you're renovating, it makes sense to pay extra for double glazed windows in areas where you and your family spend a lot of time.
+Aside from helping reduce your energy consumption, double glazing helps prevent hot and cold spots near windows and glass doors, giving you greater comfort throughout the room.

 Also consider replacing single glazed windows with double glazed in areas where you want natural light to enter the room.
-Heavy curtains
+The double glazing will allow natural sunlight in but help prevent the room from overheating.
+For even greater comfort and thermal efficiency, consider double glazing with one low-e glass

-If you're in the market for windows, by all means, get quotes for double glazed windows from window suppliers
+If you're in the market for windows, get quotes for double glazed windows from window suppliers

 .
 They can help you choose the right windows for your needs and stick within your budget without sacrificing energy efficiency or comfort.